sebastianfis/Adeept_DarkPaw/README.md

 how I want to do the integration with the overall behavior algorithms, but more on that later

 ### Autonomous mode with dedicated behaviour
 I actually started working on that part by drawing out the logic in a block flow diagram, but it is far from being finished...

+## UPDATE 2024-02-23:
+### Correct Kinematic model
+Ok, so Kinematics works like a charm and I managed to implement all possible poses.
+However, I noticed a few unexpecetd challanges:

+* From the "standard" leg position, movement range in y is VERY limited.
+I don't think that there's much can be done about it.
+It's a result of the kinematics.
+The only workaround for that is to let it do smaller steps in faster succession in y direction (move left/right).
+This also means, that I will not be able to make the robot circle an external reference point (like an identified object, it finds interesting and wants to take a closer look).
+* The COG of the robot seems to be badly balanced.
+The poses, where it lifts a single leg are very unstable (and this means it does wobble a lot when walking as well).
+I'll have to do some more tests, this is true for all legs and if it can be counterbalanced.
+Another explanation might be the inertia of setting a pose too quickly.
+This can be easily changed, as the implementation allows for intermediate samples.